Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Conclusion

 You now have a basic overview of the Hetzner Cloud Ansible modules.
-We covered how you can create and delete resources and how to do more complex scenarios like attaching a volume to a server.
+We covered how you can create resources and how to do more complex scenarios like attaching a volume to a server.
 You can find more help on the official documentation.
-If you need further help, just open an issue on our Github Repository.
+If you need further help, just open an issue in the Github Repository.

 Want to contribute?